magnetikonline/css-animation-event/README.md

 Internally `CSSAnimEvent` attaches singular `animationend` and `transitionend` event handlers to the `<html/>` element and delegates to given callbacks as required.

-Using CSS3 `animation/@keyframes` is *slightly* more work since animated elements will never reach their intended keyframe target within unsupported browsers, but a little CSS/JavaScript can handle this situation:
+Using CSS `animation/@keyframes` is *slightly* more work since animated elements will never reach their intended keyframe target within unsupported browsers, but a little CSS/JavaScript can handle this situation:

 ```css
 @keyframes myanimation {